kubos/kubos/docs/kubos-linux-on-iobc.rst

 ---------------

-If you already have KubOS Linux installed on your system, but would like to upgrade to the latest version, check out the 'Upgrade Installation' section of the :doc:`KubOS Linux Upgrade doc <kubos-linux-upgrade>`.
-Alternatively, if you would like to rollback to a previously installed version, refer to the 'Upgrade Rollback' section of the same document.
+If you already have KubOS Linux installed on your system, but would like to upgrade to the latest version, check out the :ref:`upgrade-installation` section.
+Alternatively, if you would like to rollback to a previously installed version, refer to the :ref:`upgrade-rollback` section.

 Recovery Process
 ----------------